Oops!... I Did It Again (album): Recording and production

-After vacationing for six days following the completion of the ...Baby One More Time Tour in September 1999, Spears returned to New York City to begin recording songs for her second studio album.
+After vacationing for six days following the completion of the ...Baby One More Time Tour in September 1999, Spears returned to New York City on September 20 to begin recording songs for her second studio album.
 Producers Max Martin, Eric Foster White, Diane Warren, Robert Lange, Steve Lunt, and Babyface made contributions to the album.
 "Where Are You Now" and bonus track "You Got It All"–a cover of the Jets' 1986 song of the same title–were outtakes from the recording sessions for ...Baby One More Time.
 The songs "Oops!...
 I Did It Again", "Walk on By", "What U See (Is What U Get)", and "Don't Go Knockin' on My Door" were recorded at Martin's Cheiron Studios within the first week of November.
 Spears recorded "Don't Let Me Be the Last to Know" at Lange's villa in Switzerland in December 1999; Lange produced the song.
 "Stronger" and "Lucky" soon followed, and were finalized along with the title track in January 2000.

 By January, the then-untitled Oops!...
 I Did It Again was halfway to completion.
-Instrumental tracks and melodies of "Girl in the Mirror" and "Can't Make You Love Me" had been recorded in the fall of 1999 in Sweden, with Spears recording the vocals in mid-January at the Parc Studios in Orlando, Florida.
+Instrumental tracks and melodies of "Girl in the Mirror" and "Can't Make You Love Me" had been recorded in the fall of 1999 in Sweden, with Spears recording the vocals on January 14 at the Parc Studios in Orlando, Florida.
 After recording internationally, Spears returned to New York City, linking up with producer Steve Lunt to record Diane Warren's "When Your Eyes Say It" at the Battery Studios on January 28, which preceded her Total Request Live appearance that day.
 "One Kiss from You" was also recorded at the Battery Studios, later being finished at 3rd Floor in New York City.
-Spears also recorded "Dear Diary", which would later be completed at East Bay Recording in Tarrytown, New York and at the Avatar Studios in New York City.
+Spears also demoed and recorded "Dear Diary", which would later be completed at East Bay Recording in Tarrytown, New York and at the Avatar Studios in New York City.
 Spears' cover of "(I Can't Get No) Satisfaction" was recorded with Rodney Jerkins at the Pacifique Recording Studios in Los Angeles during February 24–26, 2000, after the 42nd Annual Grammy Awards.

 Spears was heavily pressured to repeat the tremendous commercial success of ...Baby One More Time, stating: "It's kind of hard following ten million, I have to say.
 But after listening to the new material and recording it, I'm really confident with it."
 Upon the album's release, Spears said: "I mean, of course there's some pressure", and added: "But in my opinion, [Oops!] is a lot better than the first album.
 It's edgier – it has more of an attitude.
 It's more me, and I think teenagers will relate to it more."
 Geoff Mayfield, director of the Billboard charts, added that the decision to release Oops!...
 I Did It Again less than a year and a half after Spears' debut amounts to "very smart timing.
 My philosophy is when you have a young fan base, get 'em while they're hot."